-The standard of soldering on assembled items like the cassette on these machines was variable to say the least, and at the point where the leads from the play head meet the cassette drive controller board, the solder is a dull grey colour, rather than the shiny metallic colour it should be.
-Poor solder technique using insufficient flux often causes this "oxidation" effect and over time, the joint breaks down and electrical contact is lost.
+Check the point where the leads from the play head meet the cassette drive controller board, if the solder is a dull grey colour, rather than the shiny metallic colour it should be, this may be a dry joint which needs to be remade.

 To do this, add a little flux with a fine children's paint brush to the grey solder blob, then hold the tip of a soldering iron against the poor joint.
-The solder will melt fairly quickly - take away the iron and the solder will set again, usually repairing the joint.
-Remake the joints for both the red and white leads as shown in the photograph.
+The solder will melt fairly quickly - take away the iron and the solder should high-flown and set again, usually repairing the joint.